iyah4888/SIGGRAPH18SSS/README.md

 # Semantic Soft Segmentation, ACM SIGGRAPH 2018

-This repository includes the Tensorflow implementation of the semantic feature extraction part used in \[Semantic Soft Segmentation (Yağız et al., 2018)\] [Project page](http://people.inf.ethz.ch/aksoyy/sss/).
+This repository includes the semantic feature generation approach presented in

-This implementation is only for the feature extraction as a test phase, not training.
+    Yagiz Aksoy, Tae-Hyun Oh, Sylvain Paris, Marc Pollefeys and Wojciech Matusik, "Semantic Soft Segmentation", ACM Transactions on Graphics (Proc.
+SIGGRAPH), 2018

-Remaining code can be found in blabla.
+The spectral segmentation implementation can be found [[here](https://github.com/yaksoy/SemanticSoftSegmentation)].

+Please refer to the [[project page](http://people.inf.ethz.ch/aksoyy/sss/)] for more information.

+Note that only the feature generator is presented in this repository and the training code is not included.

-# Requirement
+# Requirements
 Python 3.6, TensorFlow >= 1.4 and other common packages listed in requirements.txt.

 The code has been tested on {Linux Ubuntu 16.04, TensorFlow-GPU 1.4} and {Windows 10, TensorFlow-GPU 1.8}.

 # Installation